Doñana is considered Europe’s biggest nature reserve and it was also declared a World Heritage Site by UNESCO.

-This area is typified by marshlands, Umbrella Pine forest, rice paddies and other crops.
+This area is typified by lakes, marshlands, Umbrella Pine forest, Wild Olive forest and paddy fields.

-The most interesting species of this zone are birds as threatened as the Red-knobbed Coot, Marbled Duck and Spanish Imperial Eagle.
-If we are lucky we can also observe Ferruginous Duck, White-headed Duck and the Great Bittern.
+The most interesting species of this zone are birds as threatened as the Red-knobbed Coot, Marbled Duck (or teal) and Ferruginous Duck.
+More occasionally, we may also observe White-headed Duck and the Great Bittern.

-Important concentrations of waterfowl exist in Doñana throughout the year.
+Important concentrations of waterfowl exist in northern Doñana throughout the year.
 One very special feature are the flocks of Greylag Geese and Common Crane in winter time.
-Greater Flamingo can be find all year round.
+Greater Flamingo can be find all year round in good numbers.

-- Both, half day and full day trips ara possible.
+Both, half day and full day trips are possible.
 (During the half day trip we only reach the Natural Park of Doñana, and during the full day trip both, Natural and National Park of Doñana).

 Most wanted birds